usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

 ### Why Use a Monorepo?

-For the Initech demo, I've chosen a monorepo setup for its convenience and its numerous benefits in managing multiple small projects.
+For the Initech demo, I've chosen a monorepo setup for its convenience and numerous benefits in managing multiple small projects.
 Monorepos are particularly advantageous when dealing with platforms or a large number of systems, as they streamline code reuse and eliminate the need for frequent updates to lock files.
 The choice between a monorepo and a polyrepo depends on specific project needs and personal preference.
 However, I've found that monorepos greatly simplify management, especially in scenarios involving multiple systems and smaller projects.

-If a monorepo doesn't suit your organization but you have several interconnected components, consider creating a flake that acts as an aggregator for all your organization's flakes.
-This approach allows you to precisely version the interaction of sub-projects and this easily facilitates integration checks in your CI pipeline with very few commands.
+If a monorepo doesn't suit your organization but you have several interconnected components, consider creating a Flake that acts as an aggregator for all your organization's Flakes.
+This approach allows you to precisely version the interaction of sub-projects and facilitates integration checks in your CI pipeline with minimal commands.

 ### Setting Up `flake.nix`